Wilkes County Schools

 Describe how your school will provide programs to assist parents in building capacity to be involved in their child's education.

 • During the 3rd grade Read to Achieve parent night, teachers will help parents understand the RTA law and good cause exemptions.
-This is the first year for end of grade testing for these students so we want them to be prepared.
+This is the first year for end-of-grade testing for these students so we want them to be prepared.

 Accessibility